cl4es/cl4es.github.io/_posts/2019-02-21-Cljinit-Woes.md

 Two orders of magnitude worse in 11.0.2: Oooof!

-Profiling this program on 11.0.2 we see a lot of time spent resolving static methods, both in the interpreter and in the JIT compiler.
+Profiling we see a lot of time spent resolving static methods, with massive overheads in the interpreter and in the JIT compiler code.

 In essence `foo` will be resolved and linked *every time* it's called, a result of the bug fix that went into 8u202, 11.0.2, etc. Resolving